wpsharks/html-compressor/README.md

 All of these compression options are enabled by default, but you can modify this behavior as you see fit.
 Toward the bottom of this file you will find a list of all possible configuration options.

 **1.** The HTML Compressor starts by inspecting the `<head>` and `<body>` of the HTML document.
 An attempt is made to recursively combine all CSS resources (including inline styles, and all remote resources too) into a single CSS file.
-If `compress_css_code` is enabled (on by default), the code in this single file is also compressed (i.e. extra whitespace is removed, hex color codes are optimized, etc, etc).
+If `compress_css_code` is enabled (on by default), the code in this single file is also compressed (i.e., extra whitespace is removed, hex color codes are optimized, etc, etc).

    *A few NOTES regarding step `1`.*

    - **NOTE:** The HTML Compressor does its best to remain standards-compliant during this process; thereby reducing the chance of a conflict to an absolute minimum.

-   - **NOTE:** An attempt is made to fetch remote resources (e.g. externally hosted resources) or `@import` rules.
+   - **NOTE:** An attempt is made to fetch remote resources (e.g., externally hosted resources) or `@import` rules.
 Any remote resources are simply added to the single CSS file to eliminate any possibility of more than one HTTP connection being required to load the consolidated CSS.
 The HTML Compressor is also capable of resolving file paths and `url()` references to the proper location during this process.

    - **NOTE:** The HTML Compressor avoids cascading conflicts by intelligently skipping over any exclusions that you define and/or anything that is impossible to consolidate.
 In some cases 10 files might become 1; in other cases 10 files might become 2 or 3.
 This could vary from site to site; or from page-to-page even.
 If 1 file is possible, that's what you'll get; otherwise you will get whatever compression is possible.